Skip to main content

 River stones stacked as a memorial cairn on a dry Jordan valley bank at golden hour, the biblical practice of remembering God's faithfulness

 This is how the early Church endured persecution: they remembered.
+They gathered, broke bread, and told the story of what God had done.

 This is how we will not lose heart in the delay, in the pain, in the silence: we remember.